Skip to content

 Alternatives to a holiday?

-Reducing the payment to interest-only for a period, extending the term, or temporary switch to a cheaper product.
-All cheaper than a full holiday.
+Reducing the payment to interest-only for a period, extending the term, or refinancing to a lower rate.
+Each of these typically costs less than a full payment holiday, though specific options and availability depend on the lender.

 Impact on credit?